imazen/resizer/CONTRIBUTING.md

 ### Contributing code - legally

 Since we use the Apache license, you will need to release your commits under the corresponding Contributor Agreement.
+The easiest way is by [using clahub.com](https://www.clahub.com/agreements/imazen/resizer), which takes seconds.

+If for some reason that doesn't work for you, there are other options:

 Small commits can simply include this statement:

         I release these contributions under the terms of the Imazen Contributor Agreement V1.0 (http://imageresizing.net/licenses/contribute), the terms of which I accept and agree.
         - [Name] [Date]

 Frequent or heavy commiters should [sign and date the actual agreement](http://imageresizing.net/licenses/contribute), which only needs to be done once.
-Digital signatures or scanned copies are accepted.
+Digital signatures or scanned copies are accepted; send them to support@imageresizing.net.

 If you are introducing any new dependencies, those licenses may obligate you to create a notice.txt or license.txt file in your plugin folder.